LLRCMS/L1T-Utilities/README.md

   --name=NAME               Name used to store the regression results in the output file --test                    Flag to test the regression on a test sample
 ```
+If two or three input variables are used the regression result will be stored inside a 2D or 3D histogram in the output file.
+In addition the scikit-learn object will be stored in a pickle file.